bachmeil/embedrv2/README.md

 install_github("bachmeil/embedrv2")
 ```

-Create a new Dub project inside R:
+Then create a new Dub project:

 ```
 library(embedrv2)
 dubNewShared()
 ```

-This handles all the dependencies trivially, since we're working inside R. It creates a new project and a blank dub.sdl.
+This creates a dub.sdl file inside the current working directory that holds all the information needed to do the build.
+Save this code in a file named irf.d:

 ```
 @extern_R ar1irf(double alpha, double shock, int h) {